qbalsdon/pico_rgb_keypad_hid/README.md

 1. :ballot_box_with_check: Plug in buttons and RGB led
    - :ballot_box_with_check: Button code done
 1. :ballot_box_with_check: Determine why the display is so flakey when put on a PCB (faulty PICO display screen)
-1. :black_square_button: Improve the library to handle `BL_EN` - PWM pin for linear backlight control
+1. :ballot_box_with_check: Improve the library to handle `BL_EN` - PWM pin for linear backlight control
 1. :ballot_box_with_check: Consider other [displays][DISPLAY_BREAKOUT]
 1. :ballot_box_with_check: Made the usage of the display a flag